List of Strawberry Marshmallow episodes

 This is a list of episodes for the anime Strawberry Marshmallow.
-The anime episodes are based on a Japanese manga series by manga creator Barasui about the cute adventures and the lives of Nobue Itoh, her younger sister Chika, and Chika's three friends.
+Strawberry Marshmallow is based on a Japanese manga series of the same name by manga creator Barasui about the adventures and lives of Nobue Itoh, her younger sister Chika, and Chika's three friends Miu, Matsuri, and Ana.
 The list of episodes spans 12 TV episodes, 3 episodes from the Ichigo Mashimaro Original Video Animation series, followed by 2 episodes from the Ichigo Mashimaro encore OVA series.
-The episodes were all directed by Takuya Sato, who was also responsible for the series composition.
+The episodes were all directed by Takuya Sato, who was also responsible for the writing of the series.

 The opening for the anime television series is "Ichigo Complete", sung by Saeko Chiba, Fumiko Orikasa, Ayako Kawasumi, Mamiko Noto, and Hitomi Nabatame.
 The ending for the anime television series is "Classmate", sung by Miu's voice actress Fumiko Orikasa.
 The opening for the OVA series is "Akkan berry berry", also sung by Chiba, Orikasa, Kawasumi, Noto, and Nabatame.
 The ending for the OVA series is "Yūmachi no Kaze" (夕待ちの風) sung by Orikasa.
 The opening for the Encore OVA is "Ichigo Splash" (苺すぷらっしゅ), sung again by Chiba, Orikasa, Kawasumi, Noto, and Nabatame.
 The ending for the Encore OVA is also sung by Orikasa and is titled "Zutto, Zutto" (ずっと, ずっと).